|Marie-Joséphine-Louise de Savoy by Joseph Boze and Robert Lefèvre, 1786|

 |Marguerite de Gourbillon|

 An outraged Marie Joséphine refused to even entertain the prospect of travelling without her friend and when the two women arrived in Russia, they were detained and Marguerite refused entry to the wedding.
 A furious Marie Joséphine made a very public protest about this treatment and refused to leave her quarters, drinking herself into a stupor.
 With Marie Joséphine and Louis ostensibly reunited though still utterly at odds, the two women would continue to exchange adoring letters throughout the years to come, though they would never live alone together again.

 The unhappy marriage between the couple continued as they travelled Europe and in 1808 they took up residence together at Hartwell House in England, with Marguerite following in her ceaseless quest to renew her acquaintance with Marie Joséphine.
 However, Louis had not grown any more fond of his wife's closest friend and refused to allow the women to see one another.

 |Marie Joséphine of Savoy by Jean-Baptiste André Gautier d'Agoty, 1775|

 Marie Joséphine's physical condition deteriorated badly throughout the years in Europe and her life in England was a secluded one, blighted by ill health.
 As her death approached she took to her bed and received visitors from the French court, making her peace with each.
 She also made efforts to reconcile with her husband, who remained with her through her final days.

 The funeral of Marie Joséphine was held at Westminster Abbey and was an enormous event. attended by French courtiers and the English royal family alike.
-Initially laid to rest in Westminster Abbey, it was died of an edema, spending her last weeks making her peace with enemies, including her husband.
-She would not rest here long, though, and was reburied twelve months later in Cagliari Cathedral, Sardinia, a queen who had never assumed a throne.
+Initially laid to rest in Westminster Abbey, she would not rest here long and was reburied twelve months later in Cagliari Cathedral, Sardinia, a queen who had never assumed a throne.